juup1ter/listening-to/index.md

 python3 server.py
 ```
 in whatever directory you cloned into
-> Discord takes a while to cache the album art so you might have to wait a little before the album art will show up
+> discord takes a while to cache the album art so you might have to wait a little before the album art will show up

 ### Credits
 Created by null, null#3333